 As for logging of time and checking progress against targets, well we have that covered too.
 Beautifully though, you set the time frame – you could set yourself the minimum (6 months) or a very gentle pace if you are already quite busy.
-Either way, there is 650 hours worth of material to study so If you set yourself 6 months to complete you will need to do roughly 3.6 hrs study a day.
+Either way, there is 650 hours worth of material to study.
+This means if you set yourself 6 months to complete it, you will need to do roughly 3.6 hrs study a day.

 ATPdigital works out how many lessons to study per week and sets out a progress bar and schedules lessons for you according to the requirement.